 Flinders Street and South Dowling Street

-This spot is right near Drivers Triangle and you’ll get a great view of the parade as it moves along Flinders St.
+This spot is right near Drivers Triangle, towards the end of the parade route, and you’ll get a great view of the parade as it moves along Flinders St.

 Local Gay Publications and Resources:

 Have a Happy and Safe Mardi Gras

 You Might Have Seen Our Work In These Publications